rhysseddon/Vision-Furniture-MS4-Project/README.md

 ### Footer

--   All page will contain the same Footer.
+-   All page will contain the same footer.
 -   Social media links on left, to Facebook, Instagram and Twitter.
 -   Link to help centre page on right, displaying "Need Help".